alanwatsonforster/ddotioan-web-site/status.md

 # DDOTI: Status

-## DDOTI/OAN
+## DDOTI

-DDOTI/OAN is currently in operating normally.
+DDOTI is currently in out of service due to a failure in the mount controller.

-Last updated: 2020 November3 21.
+Last updated: 2020 October 22.